phildini/altgdc/Pages/home.md

 ![altGDC](/images/_logo-hq-transparent-small.png)

-# altGDC is happening march 16-18
+# altGDC is happening

-altGDC is a free three-day conference about game design and development happening in San Francisco during the week that other conference was supposed to be running.

-We'll be providing a single speaking track for GDC speakers (and others!) to give their talks as planned, as well as a space to network, learn, and commiserate on the games industry.

-Our goals are twofold:
+Hello!
+First of all: **altGDC is happening.**

+The organizing team has spent the past week talking to potential venues, sponsors, and speakers for an event that matches our goals.
+Our goals with altGDC are to:

-1. Provide a space for the indie game community to share knowledge, network, and hang out in a friendly, welcoming social setting.
+1. Provide a space for the indie game community to share knowledge, network, and hang out in a welcoming social setting.

-2. Bridge the gap between in-person and virtual GDC events by providing speakers the chance to have their talks professionally recorded, captioned, and live-streamed.
-As a speaker, you'll end up with a video that's perfect for the GDC Vault, [#notGDC](http://notgdc.fun), or anyplace else you might want to use it.

-We are currently lining up our speakers and venue.
+2. Live-stream and record talks so that GDC speakers can still reach their audience, and their audience can still benefit from their insights.

+The continued industry response to COVID-19 has made our original plan, to host an in-person conference for about 150 of you amazing people, difficult.
+Here’s what our current plan is:

+*   The altGDC talk track is going to be streamed on [Twitch](https://www.twitch.tv/altgdc), but will not have a physical presence for non-speakers.
+For speakers who will still be in San Francisco, we’ll be providing a semi-professional video recording studio you can use.

+*   The altGDC hallway track will be a mixture of [Discord chat channels](https://discordapp.com/invite/Nr9QQk2), Discord voice channels, and the Twitch chat.
+We’re going to find ways to make it feel as close to in-person as possible, including having speaker drop-ins and organizing special virtual events.
+We’ll also share information about altGDC watch parties as we hear of them.

+*   The altGDC party track will happen in the evenings with all the parties we can find or throw, and we’ll be sending out more details as they emerge.

+While this isn’t everything that we originally hoped for, we’re still committed to hosting the best event we can, and we hope you’ll join us.

 Please use the forms below if you’re interested in learning more, and you can also follow us at [@altGDConf](https://twitter.com/altgdconf) for general updates.

 **If you're interested in ATTENDING**, sign up for our [mailing list](https://buttondown.email/altgdc).